Faleesha-Zaeen/EternaVault-Mainnet/docs/testing.md

 ## CI Considerations
 - Mock Supabase + RPC during CI to avoid hitting live services; environment variables can point to local dockerized services.
 - For deterministic contract tests, Hardhat’s default network is already deterministic; avoid forking mainnet unless necessary.

+> Note: Current backend tests assert the HTTP 200 response and `{ id }` payload for uploads.
+They do not verify internal Supabase insert behavior in this version.